Noise regulation: Motor vehicle or motorboat repairs and testing

 This provision is a subjective immission control with a curfew.
 If the activity is done in a residential zone, the Domestic Tools provision can be applied for the repairs, but this provision also is used for the testing phase of any repairs.
 Los Angeles, CA (Section 114.01) covers this violation in three ways.
-The first is application of the noise disturbance provision in residential districts between the hours of 8 pm to 8 am.
-The second is being plainly audible at a distance of 150 feet or more in residential districts between the hours of 8 pm to 8 am.
+The first is application of the noise disturbance provision in residential districts between the hours of 8 pm and 8 am.
+The second is being plainly audible at a distance of 150 feet or more in residential districts between the hours of 8 pm and 8 am.
 The third is exceeding the presumed ambient by 5 dB.
 Hammond, IN (Section 6.2.7) prohibits this activity as a noise disturbance at any time.

 Noise disturbance prohibited

 This provision is a subjective immission control.
 This provision is generic in that it covers all events that are considered disturbing by a listener, with or without measurement.
 The strength of this provision is that it covers situations not contemplated in a noise ordinance and can be used as backup for more specific provisions.
 The weakness is that it may not give fair warning, may lead to arbitrary enforcement on the part of the regulator, or permit unreasonable demands by a listener.